top of page

 Reincarnation Protocols Excerpt: Gnosticism - The "More Correct" Teachings of Jesus

-(1st draft) Gnosticism is a mystical religious and philosophical movement that emerged in the early centuries of the Common Era, which was heavily influenced by Platonist philosophy, borrowing his concepts of the demiurge, and those found within Timeaus, which the Gnostics rearranged into a framework that better fit within Christian/Judaic ideology.
+(1st draft: This text has been updated in the book version of the reincarnation protocols.)
+Gnosticism is a mystical religious and philosophical movement that emerged in the early centuries of the Common Era, which was heavily influenced by Platonist philosophy, borrowing his concepts of the demiurge, and those found within Timeaus, which the Gnostics rearranged into a framework that better fit within Christian/Judaic ideology.
 In the sects dealing with reincarnation, elements from Phaedrus and Phaedo are also obviously present.
 Where Gnosticism differs from Christianity and Judaism is it’s reliance on a dualistic worldview that contrasts a transcendent, unknowable God with a malevolent or ignorant creator god, giving it unique flavor that cannot be classified as either monotheism or polytheism.
 The story of the descent of the Monad's light into the body of man is a narrative found in certain Gnostic texts, including those associated with Sethian and Valentinian Gnosticism.
 It is a symbolic and mythological account of the divine spark or essence within human beings.
 The narrative can be summarized as follows:

 According to Gnostic cosmology, the highest divine source is often referred to as the Monad, representing the ultimate, ineffable, and transcendent God.
 This divine source emits a ray of its divine light, which contains the spark of divine consciousness or the divine seed, that descends from the highest, most spiritual realm through various levels or emanations of the divine hierarchy and on through the layers of existence, until it eventually reaches the material or physical world.
 Thus, the material world is often depicted within Gnosticism as a place of ignorance, darkness, and separation from the divine source.
 At this point, the divine spark or light becomes trapped within the physical body of a human being.
 The human soul, unaware of its divine origin, is considered an exile in the material world, and the Gnostic goal, like Moksha, is to awaken to the presence of this divine spark within and to seek to reunite it with the higher, spiritual realms.
 This process of awakening and reunion is often described as the journey of gnosis (knowledge).